Clara Schumann - 200th birthday in 2019

 When she was 16, they became closer, with Robert continuing to rave about their first kiss for years to come.
 Predictably, however, Clara's domineering father wished to stand in the way of their love.
 Under no circumstances did he want to see his daughter with an unsuccessful piano player, who also happened to be paralysed in one hand.
 He forbade both of them from any contact with each other and even confiscated Clara's ink, to prevent her from writing letters.
 This led to Clara regularly sneaking from room to room to steal ink, writing her letters to Robert sentence by sentence.

-In 1989, the enamoured couple finally submitted a request to the court in Leipzig and were granted the right to get married.
+Then in 1839, the lovers filed a lawsuit at the Leipzig court and were granted the right to marry.
 They had eight children together, one of whom, Emil, died aged only 16 months.

 Clara's immense fame was demonstrated by the fact that she was received by the Russian Tsar's family during a tour of Russia.
-Nonetheless, Robert was displeased by the success of his wife.
-Whilst she basked in the limelight, he was often confined to the sidelines.
+Robert, however, was not a fan of his wife's success.
+When she was celebrated, he was often in the background of the event.

 Clara continued to perform as a pianist and went on concert tours into old age.
 She celebrated her 50-year stage anniversary with a festival concert in Leipzig's Gewandhaus in 1878.